jozsait/DAPP4CFD2024/README.md

 ## MMS_example
 Solution of the unsteady 1D heat conduction equation with manufactured solution implemented for verification purposes.
-By default, the code generates a 1000 pictures which can be turned into a video using the video_maker.m file.
+By default, the code generates 1000 pictures which can be turned into a video using the video_maker.m file.